base-link/base/book/parsing/parsing-link-text.md

 The mill then takes these two declarative rule sets, and turns it into a parser.
 The parser then does a lazy approach, as opposed to greedy.
 That is, it matches the minimal amount possible.
+The end result here is, the parser parses Link Text and generates the Loom Tree.
+The Loom Tree is the AST the compiler uses.

 ## `mine`